namtran166/BootcampNotes/README.md

     "message": "This book cannot be written by no one!"
 }
 ```
-In case you forgot to put a storeID, a 400 Bad Request response will be sent back alongside with this message:
+In case you forgot to put a store ID, a 400 Bad Request response will be sent back alongside with this message:
 ```
 {
     "message": "Every book needs a store to sell!"